DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-model.md

         - View compiled Vega (JSON)
         - Open in [Vega Editor](https://vega.github.io/editor/#/) :octicons-link-external-24:{ alt="External link" title="External link" }

-#### Troubleshooting
+## Troubleshooting

-Some tips for troubleshooting calibrate model.
+### Recommended run settings

+It's recommended you run calibrations using the *dopri5* **Solver method**.

+### Simulate first

- - First, confirm that your model can be simulated.
+Before you calibrate, confirm that your model can be simulated.

+### Uncertainty and number of samples

- - Does your model contain uncertainty in parameter values?
-If not, only one sample is needed.
+If your model has uncertainty in parameter values, only one sample is needed.
+Change **Number of samples** to *1* (the default is set to 100).

+### Simulation length and number of samples

- - If you plan to simulate your calibrated model for a long time and/or with a large number of samples (for example, `End time` or `Number of samples` > 100), we recommend setting these inputs to a lower value (like 10 or 20) and trying a test run to check for errors.
+If you plan to simulate your calibrated model for a long time or with a large number of samples (for example, **End time** or **Number of samples** > **100**), set them to a lower value (*10* or *20*) first and run a check for errors.

- - The PyCIEMSS error messages should be descriptive and offer some guidance as to how to proceed.
-However, the error messages from `Pyro` or `torchdiffeq` may be less clear.
-Some common errors you might encounter reference Cholesky factorization (with the message, "The factorization could not be completed because the input is not positive-definite"), and `AssertionError` is thrown with the message, "underflow in dt 0.0".
-Assuming you were able to simulate the model, check that your model and the dataset are on the same scale.
-You will likely encounter an error if your model assumes a population of 10 million, while the dataset has a population of 1,000, and similarly if the model is normalized to a population of one while the dataset is not.
-Next, take a look at your initial conditions, make sure they are consistent with your dataset.
-They need not be an exact match, but you will likely encounter errors if they are too far off.
- - We recommend using the `dopri5` solver method.
+### Error messages

+`PyCIEMSS` error messages should offer guidance on how to proceed.
+Error messages from `Pyro` or `torchdiffeq` may be less clear.

+If you see a messages referencing Cholesky factorization (including `The factorization could not be completed because the input is not positive-definite`) or `AssertionError` with `underflow in dt 0.0`:

+1. If you were able to simulate the model, check that your model and the dataset are on the same scale.
+Errors are likely if:
+    - The model assumes a population of 10 million, while the dataset has a population of 1,000.
+    - The model is normalized to a population of one while the dataset is not.
+2. Make sure your initial conditions are consistent with your dataset.
+They don't need to be an exact match, but errors are likely if they are too far off.